 So, the overriding theme for last year wasn’t grammar or vocabulary, which, by the way, is something everyone thinks they need.
 No, the overriding theme was helping people explain what they do to people who aren’t real estate developers, engineers, architects, programmers, or bankers.
 It was taking the complex and making it simple.

-For example, one of my clients, a brilliant architect, was tired of the management team in Rotterdam asking the same questions over and over again, so we decided to write up an FAQ.
+For example, one of my clients, a brilliant engineer, was tired of the management team in New York asking the same questions over and over again, so we decided to write up an FAQ.
 As we started on the first question, I could see the problem.
 The question was basically, “why can’t we build the structure this way?”
 His answer took 20 minutes – and I only understood a fraction of what he was saying.
 Let me be clear: his English was fine.
 He was just giving me a really long, complicated answer.
 After nearly 40 minutes of back and forth, it came down to “Because it doesn’t meet German building code.”
 We worked on a less technical explanation about why it didn’t meet building code, but the answer was three sentences, not 20 minutes of techno talk.

 This scenario played out again when another client, who happens to be a brilliant programmer, tried to beef up her CV.
 While it was necessary for her to discuss the technical aspect of her work, she also needed to explain how she uses these technologies to the interviewers from Human Resources.
 Truthfully, it took a while.
 In fact, it’s like learning a completely new language.
 You have to think differently.
 Most importantly, you have to think about your audience.
 (She got the job, by the way.)